josmar-crwdstffng/angular/devtools/docs/safari.md

 * Run `xcrun safari-web-extension-converter --macos-only dist/bin/devtools/projects/shell-browser/src/prodapp`.
 This will convert Angular DevTools into a Safari web extension.
 This command should open Xcode when it completes.

 * In Xcode, click the build button and wait for the extension to build.
 Once this is complete, a system prompt should ask you to open Safari and enable the extension.
-You'll know the extension is enabled because of an Angular icon present in browser toolbar.
+You will know the extension is enabled because of an Angular icon present in browser toolbar.

 * Open any Angular application in dev mode and open Safari DevTools, you should see the Angular Tab there.